How to Have a Disagreement with a Friend without Ending Your Friendship

 1. Take a step back to reassess the relationship.

 I take my role as a “friend” seriously.
 Consequently, I often see my friends as extensions of my family.
-In this phase of my life and in the midst of COVID-19, I have chosen to reevaluate, realign, and prioritize the friendships that mean the most to me.
+In this phase of my life, I have chosen to reevaluate, realign, and prioritize the friendships that mean the most to me.

 In order to do that, I asked myself the following questions: